marmelab/react-admin/docs/useListController.md

     resource, // Resource name, deduced from the location. e.g. 'posts' refetch, // Callback for fetching the list data again
     // Authorization
-    canAccess, // Boolean indicating whether users have access to this resource } = useListController();
+    canAccess, // Boolean indicating whether the current user has access to this resource } = useListController();
 ```